Course Listing - by Instructor

 Dorothy Bauer | spent most of her adult life in Berkeley, California where she was able to take classes at Living Light Culinary Institute and study with world renowned raw chef and author, Elaina Love. |

 Glenn Bergman | is the former Executive Director of Philabundance, and previously served for 11 years as the General Manager of the Weavers Way Co-Op.
-He has led food tours of Chinatown for MALT and this term is also eager to share his food explorations to Northeast and Southwest Philly.
-Glenn is donating his faculty fee to the nonprofit Ukraine Trust Train, providing humanitarian relief to people in the war.
-No funds will go towards military equipment. |
+He has led food tours of Chinatown for MALT and this term is also eager to share his food explorations to Northeast and Southwest Philly. |

 Rochelle Brenner | is a Black Belt and full-time martial arts instructor for children and adults.
 She is also a former amateur boxer and includes training that can challenge every level.
 She is the owner of Action Karate in Mt.
 Airy. |

-Ben Buono | has a B.S. in Astrophysics from Mount Union College and 7 years with NASA in Greenbelt MD working with the unmanned spacecraft attitude and orbit determination sections. |
+Ben Buono | has a B.S. in Astrophysics from Mount Union College and 7 years with NASA in Greenbelt MD working with the unmanned spacecraft attitude and orbit determination sections.
+As far as music, he has been playing guitar since he was eight. |

 Troy Bynum | , owner of TB Wildlife Photography LLC, is not only an enthusiastic birder but also a passionate wildlife photographer from Philadelphia, PA.
 Troy’s work focuses on capturing and showcasing the remarkable colors, intricate patterns, and rich textures that are abundant throughout the natural world.
 In his work, Troy draws attention to the oftentimes overlooked naturally occurring beauty found in the wild.
 Troy is on a mission to accentuate and celebrate the inherent magnificence of nature. |